 One final option was to incorporate the blue and gold colors of the university in a gradient.
 However, this approach detracted from the cultural textiles.

-We ultimately decided to forgo any overlayed elements or gradients to prioritize visibility.
+We ultimately decided to forgo any overlayed elements or gradients to

 Click here to view a video of the end result.